meetoseh/backend/docs/redis/keys.md

 - `ps:emotion_content_statistics:push_cache` used to purge backend instances local cache for the local cache key `emotion_content_statistics`.
 The values are jsonified purge cache messages, see [emotion_content](../../emotions/lib/emotion_content.py)

+- `ps:stats:push_tokens:daily` is used to optimistically send compressed daily push token statistics. messages are formatted as (uint32, uint32, uint64, blob) where the ints mean, in order: `start_unix_date`, `end_unix_date`, `length_bytes` and the blob is `length_bytes` of data to write to the corresponding local cache key.
+All numbers are big-endian encoded.